badaix/popl/README.md

   `Implicit<int> implicitIntOption("v", "verbose", "verbosity level", 2);`

 ## And why?
 There are a lot of option parsers around.
 My favorite one is `boost program options`.
-But thanks to the new C++11 language features, I sometimes end up in just using boost program options, which is event not a header only lib.
-And so a small tool has to be linked against boost system and boot program options.
+But thanks to the new C++11 language features, I sometimes end up in just using boost program options.
+Because it's not a header only lib, even a small tool has to be linked against boost system and boot program options.
 I tried out two other libs that were recommended on stackoverflow.
 Both had their small flaws (from my point of view), and so I switched to `getopt`.
 Main drawbacks of `getopt` are:
 * Short and long argument of a single option are defined on two places
 * They (short and long option) are parsed on two different places
 * The result is a string and has to be casted to the target type
-* The obligatory help option has to implemented manually.
+* The obligatory help option has to implemented manually

 I started to work around these drawbacks and ended up with this popl library.